markstringer-dti/markstringer-dti.github.io/dti.md

 The short answer to that question was "no" because all of this nearly half a million pounds worth of software was deployed only on developer laptops.
 But the product owner's request to have a version that she could take around the country and to show off was a powerful help.
 It provided a good extra reason to negotiate with the people who were supposed to be giving us server space.

 Once that was in place, the product owner went on the road with her laptop.
 The demo still wasn't much.
 The demo still had bugs.
-We still had some spelling problems.
-But the demo by the product owner to her own kind went over very well.
-She could wave past any user interface issues, or problems and she could show her old work mates the first sight of something that could make their lives a lot easier.
+We still had some spelling problems!
+But the demostration by the product owner to her own former work mates went very well.
+She could wave past any user interface issues, or problems.
+She could show her the other clerks the first sight of something that could make their lives a lot easier.

 She came back with a list of problems she'd come across while using the demo.
 She also had a list of suggestions for features that had come from the clerks.
 But the main question that she came back with was: "When will it be ready?"